 In 2015 we formed a group of 93 neonatal units in 17 European countries and applied to the Horizon2020 research programme

-Next we formed a consortium with 10 national partners and applied to the Irish Heath Research Board in 2016.
-Again we were shortlisted, but in March 2017 we learned that we were not funded.
+In 2016 formed a consortium with 10 national partners and applied to the Irish Heath Research Board in 2016 - we were not funded.

 We then considered a cluster randomized design.
-The SafeBoosC intervention is complex: Monitoring of cerebral oxygenation by NIRS from 3 hours after birth until 72 hours and adequate implementation of the treatment guideline whenever cerebral oxygenation drop below the threshold.
-This means that many clinical staff members are involved and therefore a cluster design would be more efficient in terms of training and equipment.
-Also, since the phase-III trial is pragmatic, only outcomes that are routinely reported to neonatal networks are used, such as mortality, major brain injury as detected by routine cerebral ultrasound, and other major neonatal morbidities.
+The SafeBoosC intervention is complex: Monitoring of cerebral oxygenation as well as implementation of the treatment guideline 24/7.
+This means that many clinical staff members are involved and therefore a cluster design would be appropriate.
 But such a design would require the participation of approximately 140 NICUs.
-Furthermore, the research ethics is less clear, since parental choice would be reduced.

 In 2017 we applied to the NovoNordicFoundation for a trial planning to involve 50 NICUs to enroll 1600 infants in a pragmatic, individually randomized clinical trial over a period of two years.
 This was not granted.

 In April 2018 the initial trial center costs for a trial with this design were funded by ElsassFonden.
 Twenty national coordinators were identified and 125 NICUs from Europe, China and the US showed interest and in November we hosted investigators from 70 hospitals at hotel BellaSky in Copenhagen